ANT-MOC/antmoc-data/README.md

 ## Type A

-Package `antmoc-mgxs.type_a` defines a generator which accepts two files to create an mgxs input for antmoc:
+Package `antmocmgxs.type_a` defines a generator which accepts two files to create an mgxs input for antmoc:

 - `infilecross`: cross-sections in plain text.
 - `materials.xml`: material definitions in XML, including nuclear densities.